Simplr/simplr-router/README.md

 Simplr Router creates seamless transitions between views, and provides smooth user experiences.

-Simplr Router ships with 0 dependencies, and weighs in at below 3kb
+Simplr Router ships with 0 dependencies, and weighs in at just around 3kb

 Check out everything about using the library in [the docs](https://router.matsu.fi/)